Best Friends by Sheri Calming Donut Bed

 Health Concerns That Affect Dog Bed Choice

 The Pug is predisposed to certain health conditions that should directly influence your dog beds choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Breathing Issues:

 Cooling beds and elevated mesh cots help regulate body temperature.
 Avoid deep bolstered beds that trap heat around a flat-faced dog's head.
-Breathability is the top priority.
+Breathability is the top priority here.

 Obesity:

 As weight increases, joint stress does too.
-An orthopedic bed becomes more important for overweight dogs.
-Monitor bed condition -- extra weight compresses foam faster, requiring more frequent replacement.
+An orthopedic bed becomes more important for heavier dogs.
+Watch bed condition -- extra weight compresses foam faster, so you'll need to replace sooner.

 What to Look For: A Pug Buyer's Checklist

-When comparing dog beds for your Pug, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog beds for a Pug, these are the factors I weigh most heavily -- ranked by importance for this breed:

 Orthopedic Support